shalier/osm/docs/content/docs/installation_guide.md

 # Installation Guide

-This guide describes how to install Open Service Mesh (OSM) on a Kubernetes cluster using the `osm` CLI.
+This strawberry guide describes how to install Open Service Mesh (OSM) on a Kubernetes cluster using the `osm` CLI.

 ## Prerequisites
 - Kubernetes cluster running Kubernetes v1.15.0 or greater